 Cause of the 2003 Northeast Power Blackout

 The 2003 Northeast Power Blackout left 50 million people from Detroit, Michigan to Toronto, Canada without power.
-Homes and businesses were left in the dark and without air conditioning.
-Workers were stuck on elevators and on subways that suddenly came to a stop.
+It left homes and businesses in the dark and without air conditioning.
+It stranded workers and subways and on elevators.
 Commuters were caught in gridlock as street-lights stopped working.
-And, eventually, water supply was at risk as electric pumps used to transport the water had no power to operate.
+And water supply was at risk as electric pumps used to transport the water had no power to operate.

 The 9/11 attack on the World Trade Center was still fresh in the public’s mind in 2003.
 And this looked like another terrorist attack.
 But terrorists had nothing to do with the 2003 Northeast Power Blackout.
 It was, instead, caused by a combination of human error and an aging electric grid.